RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Related Work

 \textit{Multimotion} methods explicitly model the dynamic component as third-party rigid motions and segment dynamic objects by their different motions against the camera motion.
-Multimotion visual odometry (MVO) \cite{judd2018multimotion} is an online multimotion segmentation and tracking method based on sparse feature points.
-It iteratively samples all sparse keypoints using RANSAC to generate motion hypotheses and automatically merge them when the merging can decrease the total energy.
+Multimotion visual odometry (MVO) \cite{judd2018multimotion} is an online multimotion segmentation and tracking method based on sparse keypoints.
+It iteratively samples all keypoints using RANSAC to generate motion hypotheses and automatically merge them when the merging can decrease the total energy.
 In addition to RANSAC, motion hypotheses can be generated from the increased N-points using a grid-based scene flow \cite{lee2019robust}.
 Instead of merging motion hypotheses, DymSLAM \cite{wang2020dymslam} computes a residual matrix from hypothetical motion models and directly estimates the number of dynamic objects from the residual matrix.
 The dense segmentation of multiple dynamic objects based on super-pixels \cite{achanta2012slic} is acquired after the number of objects is specified.
 However, all these methods assume that the largest body of motion in the camera view is the static background and they have not demonstrated their effectiveness when the major proportion of the camera view is occluded by dynamic objects.

 Robot proprioception, such as IMU and wheel odometry, can be fused with visual sensors to improve the accuracy and robustness of localisation in dynamic environments \cite{kim2015visual, long2021rigidfusion}.
-Kim et al. \cite{kim2015visual} uses the camera motion prior from an IMU to compensate the camera motion and select static keypoints based on motion vectors.
-RigidFusion (RF) \cite{long2021rigidfusion} uses both camera and object motion priors to simultaneously reconstruct the static background and one rigid dynamic object where the major part of the camera view is occluded.
-However, both of these methods are unable to track multiple dynamic objects independently.
+Kim et al. \cite{kim2015visual} uses the camera motion prior from an IMU to compensate for the camera motion and select static keypoints based on motion vectors.
+RigidFusion (RF) \cite{long2021rigidfusion} uses the camera motion prior from wheel odometry and additional object motion priors to enable SLAM with single dynamic object reconstruction when the major part of the camera view is occluded.
+However, these methods are unable to track multiple dynamic objects independently.